RPiOVN/p2pvps-server/specifications/high-level-overview.md

 serve web pages and web apps from a human-readable URL.

 ## Financial Transactions
 Transactions between Owners and Renters will take place over the [OpenBazaar](http://openbazaar.org/) (**OB**) network.
-The requires that the buyer and seller each have a local installation of OpenBazaar capable of sending a receiving cryptocurrency.
+This requires that the buyer and seller each have a local installation of OpenBazaar capable of sending a receiving cryptocurrency.
 Cryptocurrencies have the advantage of allowing server owners to create semi-anonymous markets.
 It also allows P2P VPS servers to connect Owners and Renters without having any liability with regard to finanical transactions.